 Alternatively, you may use such tools yourself if you have access to them.
 Airport security personnel use TSA keys to open TSA-approved locks of the suitcases when checking luggage.
 You can buy these same keys or borrow one from someone to unlock a TSA-approved lock.

 The TSA (Transportation Security Administration) is an agency under the US Department of Homeland Security with authority over transport security in and connecting the US.
 A TSA-approved lock is globally accepted to allow passengers to lock their luggage and permit the security personnel to inspect it without causing damage.
 The ‘red diamond’ logo, along with a mark of ‘Travel Sentry’ ensures the lock is approved by TSA.

 The main benefit of a TSA lock is improving the security standard.
 If you are planning for international travel, especially in the US, always pack a bag available with a TSA lock.
 As it allows the security personnel to inspect the bag more quickly, you won’t face any problems at the airport.

 Is It Safe To Unlock Your Trolley Bag In This Way?

 Hopefully, the above methods of unlocking your trolley bag work without its key or passcode.
 As you noticed, there are multiple ways to go about it, some of which are pretty simple and quick.
-Using the best trolley bag will help you lock and unlock it securely.
+Using trolley bag from brands like Safari, American Tourister and Mokobara will help you lock and unlock it securely.